SeanMWX/QuickMacro/README.md

   - Mouse move: `M MOVE <x> <y> [<nx> <ny>] <ms>`
   - Mouse click: `M CLICK <left|right> <DOWN|UP> <x> <y> [<nx> <ny>] <ms>`
   - Mouse scroll: `M SCROLL <dx> <dy> <ms>`
-- In the GUI, select which `.action` to replay from the dropdown and use Refresh to reload the list.
+- In the GUI, select which `.action` to replay from the dropdown (it lists files from `actions/`).
+The latest recording is auto-selected when you start recording.

 ## Fixes in this update
 - Execute phase UI is now coordinated centrally to avoid early reset when mouse and keyboard speeds differ.